ZigorTank/Endless-Pastabilities-Raid-Script/README.md

 3. Move the downloaded CSV to the `Endless-Pastabilities-Raid-Script` folder.

-4. In a Powershell terminal, invoke the `Raid-Helper.ps1` script and pass the CSV file as a parameter.
+4. In a Powershell terminal, invoke the `ResolveNames.ps1` script and pass the CSV file as a parameter.

-`.\Raid-Helper.ps1 -csv .\707655085483753555-834081080096063509.csv`
+`.\ResolveNames.ps1 -csv .\707655085483753555-834081080096063509.csv`

-5. Open the output text file `MC-Roster.txt` and copy its content.
+5. Open the output text file `CleanList.txt` and copy its content.

+6. Open the `MC Pasta Roster` Google sheet and paste the clean list in cell M1.

+7. Manually build the roster by copy/paste names into groups.

+8. When done, select the roster (cells B2 to I6)

-6. In game, open the Raid-Helper add-on window and paste your list in the "Enter names here:" field.
+9. In game, open the Raid-Helper add-on window and paste your list in the "Enter names here:" field.

 7. Accept the change.
 ==> This will populate the Invite list area

 ## Managing Toon Names
-The ToonNameResolver.ps1 contains a function used by `Raid-Helper.ps1` to resolve toon names.
+The ToonNameResolver.ps1 contains a function used by `ResolveNames.ps1` to resolve toon names.
 It's based on user's Discord ID.
-The Discord IDs can be seen in the `DebugList.txt` that is produced when you run the `Raid-Helper.ps1` script.
+The Discord IDs can be seen in the `RawList.txt` that is produced when you run the `ResolveNames.ps1` script.
 By using this ID, I can assign a name based on the "spec" listed on the signup output.

 ``` powershell